ValenDD/Desktop_app_mechanical_workshop/README.md

 Password: 1234
 Port: 5432
 Steps
 Install Python Requirements: Navigate to the root directory of this project in your terminal or command prompt.
-Run the following command to install the necessary Python libraries specified in requirements.txt:  pip install -r requirements.txt
+Run the following command to install the necessary Python libraries specified in requirements.txt:

+pip install -r requirements.txt
 Install PostgreSQL: If you haven't already, download and install PostgreSQL.
 During the installation, set the password to 1234 and the port to 5432 to match the software's default database configuration.

+Set Environment Variables: Ensure to set the following environment variables according to your environment settings:

+DB_NAME: Name of your database.
+DB_USER: Your database user.
+DB_PASSWORD: Your database password.
+DB_HOST: Host address of your database.
+DB_PORT: Port number your database is running on.
+Setting these variables ensures that the software can correctly connect to your database.

-Execute PyInstaller: To build the application, run the following command in your terminal or command prompt: pyinstaller dualD.spec
+Execute PyInstaller: To build the application, run the following command in your terminal or command prompt:

+pyinstaller dualD.spec
 This will generate an executable version of the software in the dist directory.

 Enjoy the Software: Once the installation is complete, navigate to the dist folder, find the executable, and run it to start managing your automotive workshop more efficiently.

 Support
 For any issues or questions, please refer to the documentation or contact our support team.